tatsu-lab/alpaca_eval/client_configs/README.md

 ```

 Here the configurations will be appended to `default` when using the model_name `gpt-4` in the `evaluators_configs` such as [here](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/evaluators_configs/alpaca_eval_gpt4/configs.yaml#L6).
 When hitting a rate limit we will be then switching between two OpenAI clients and one Azure, each using the same underlying model.
-Note that when using Azure, some parameters might be slightly different and thus cause issues, as Ayure typically lags a few months behind OpenAI's API.
+Note that when using Azure, some parameters might be slightly different and thus cause issues, as Azure typically lags a few months behind OpenAI's API. **Unfortunately it's not currently possible to use Azure with AlpacaEval2.0 as they do not provide logprobs**, this will hopefully be fixed soon.

 ## Fully backward compatible